Devnadish/CV_next/posts/arfrindly.md

 ---
-title: "Keep It Simple"
+title: 'Keep It Simple'
-subtitle: "Creating User-Friendly Navigation for Your Website"
+subtitle: 'Creating User-Friendly Navigation for Your Website'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 # Creating User-Friendly Navigation for Your Website